datapane/datapane-onpremise/README.md

 1. Navigate to your server's IP address in a web browser.
 Datapane should now be running on port `8090`.
 1. Login to your instance using the credentials in [next steps](#next-steps)

+#### Email
+You will need an email server bin order to invite external users and receive notifcations - you can use AWS SES for this.
+Simply edit `datapane.env` and set the `EMAIL_URL` setting to your SMTP connection string.
+You can also edit `SERVER_EMAIL` to modify the adddress that emails are sent from.

 #### Load Balancer (Optional)
 It it recommended that you run your cloud instance behind a load balancer such as ELB, which can provide SSL termination.
 If you use a load balancer, make sure to update the `DOMAIN` setting in your `datapane.env` file to point to your new external URL (including the port and protocol - e.g. `https://your-datapane-server.your-company.com:8000`)

 ### Deploying on Heroku